MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 2. Select **Customization** from the left pane.
 3. Select **Policy Management**.
 4. Create a new policy configuration or edit an existing one.
 5. In **Choose the scope**, choose the group for which you want to apply the policy.
-See [Microsoft 365 Group for Cloud Policy](#microsoft-365-group-for-cloud-policy) for more information.
+See [Microsoft 365 Groups for Cloud Policy](#microsoft-365-groups-for-cloud-policy) for more information.
 If you do not apply to a group, your settings will not take effect in your tenant.
 6. In **Configure Settings**, choose one of the settings listed at the top of this section.
 7. In configuration setting, choose one of the following:
     - For **Create and view Loop files in Microsoft apps that support Loop**